Ex-Kansas officer who sued sheriff’s deputy killed by police

 Womack attempted to get into the passenger side of the police car then ran around the vehicle where he came into contact with an officer.
 Womack reached toward the back of his pants and the officer — assuming he had a gun — drew his weapon, Oakman said.
 Womack then got into the driver’s seat of the patrol car, and the same officer tried to get him out.

 A fight ensued over the officer’s weapon, which discharged two shots.
-Womack successfully disarmed the officer and pointed the weapon at another officer, who shot and killed Womack.
+Womack successfully disarmed the officer and pointed the weapon at that officer before then pointing it at the other officer, who shot and killed Womack.
 In the video, one officer can be heard saying to the other, “Man, you just saved my life,” the police chief said.

 The two officers received non life-threatening injuries.